aztemi/wc-solana-pay/README.md

 It is a quick and easy way to add crypto payments to your WooCommerce store and WordPress website.
 Give your customers a fast, seamless crypto checkout experience and increase your conversion rate.

+## How to use on a WordPress site

+This project is available on the official [WordPress Plugins](https://wordpress.org/plugins/wc-solana-pay/) Marketplace.
+Install it from within your WP site following the [installation guidelines](https://wordpress.org/plugins/wc-solana-pay/#installation).

 ## Demo Store

 Below is an online store for the project.
 Get free tokens for testing from the [Devnet Faucet](https://apps.aztemi.com/wc-solana-pay/faucet/) and try out the store for yourself.